FinDockLabs/findock-healthcheck-npsp/README.md

        src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/deploy.png">
 </a>

-# FinDock Health Check Dashboards
+# FinDock Health Check Dashboards for NPSP

 A quick description of what this repo contains:
 - Reports and a Dashboard to help monitor failed or Pending FinDock Processes that include Payment Schedules, Inbound Reports, Messages, Logs, Installments, Transaction Sets and Transactions
 - A Report folder where all these Reports are placed
 - A Dashboard Folder where the Dashboard is placed
+- These reports and dashboards are built to work with FinDock with the Non Profit Success Pack (NPSP) source

 # Configuration
 - This project creates 8 Reports and 1 Dashboard